OMGF wasn’t able to Process all Google Fonts on my site

 Conflict with Optimization Plugin

-OMGF and OMGF Pro are tested with most, popular optimization plugins.
-But since OMGF is in itself an optimization plugin, there's a chance its cache can collide with the cache of the optimization plugin you're already using.
+OMGF and OMGF Pro are tested with most popular optimization plugins.
+But since OMGF is in itself an optimization plugin, there’s a chance its cache can collide with the cache of the optimization plugin you’re already using.

 All optimization plugins use cached static files to quickly serve their optimized files, e.g. CSS or Page Cache.
 However, there are some situations where this cache can collide with OMGF (Pro)’s cache:

-• If you're using multiple optimization plugins, e.g. WP Fastest Cache and Autoptimize, make sure they're not both doing the same thing.
-There's no added value in minifying/combining CSS twice, so disable that feature in one of the plugins and allow just one of them to work its magic.
+- If you’re using multiple optimization plugins, e.g. WP Fastest Cache and Autoptimize, make sure they’re not both doing the same thing.
+There’s no added value in minifying/combining CSS twice, so disable that feature in one of the plugins and allow just one of them to work its magic.

-• Sometimes cache can be stubborn in its removal.
-You can click "Clear Cache" a 100 times, but it's still there.
-Remove it manually to make sure you're serving a fresh, optimized copy to your visitors.
+- Sometimes cache can be stubborn in its removal.
+You can click “Clear Cache” a 100 times, but it’s still there.
+Remove it manually to make sure you’re serving a fresh, optimized copy to your visitors.

 To rule out that your optimization plugin is causing issues, a good place to start is to temporarily disable it.
 Some plugins provide URL parameters to temporarily disable it from the frontend:

-• Autoptimize can be disabled by appending ?ao_noptimize=1 to the URL,
+- Autoptimize can be disabled by appending

-You need OMGF Pro
+You need to upgrade to OMGF Pro

 There’s an important difference between OMGF and OMGF Pro:

-Usually, Google Fonts are inserted into your pages by loading a stylesheet ( <link rel="stylesheet" etc. />) referencing the Google Fonts API (https://fonts.googleapis.com/css?family=etc.) onto the page.
+) referencing the Google Fonts API (https://fonts.googleapis.com/css?family=etc.) onto the page.
 This is the most common method, and is supported by the free version of OMGF.

-• Parse inline WebFont Loader (<script>)
+statements referring to fonts.gstatic.com/s/. - Parse inline WebFont Loader (<script>)

 Google Fonts are loaded by an embedded document, i.e. <iframe>